znurtokatli/Whole-Lotta-Heart/README.md

 • Zehra Tokatli

 ## Project Description
-Created an interactive website allowing users to explore the health indicators most significant to the heart, mind, and even financial health.
+Created an interactive website allowing users to explore the health indicators most significant to the heart, mind and financial health.

 ## Project Details
 • Leveraged three datasets from Kaggle.com which reflected predictors like smoking, blood pressure, and relationship status and how they contribute to heart disease, stroke, and medical cost.